copperwater/xNetHack/doc/xnh-changelog-9.0.md

   lawful.
 - You can now play a Tourist as a gnome.
 - You can now play a Rogue as an elf.
+- Several xNetHack themed rooms have been converted into themed room fills so that they can appear in rooms of varying shape, not just rectangles:
+  - "Graffiti room"
+  - "Scummy moldy room"
+  - "Gas spore den"
+  - "Water temple"
+  - "Meadow"
+- The xNetHack "Garden" themed room is removed (but the vanilla "Garden" themed room fill is still present).
+- The "Garden" themed room, which contains wood nymphs, now only generates a couple levels after wood nymphs can start appearing, and it may contain some gnome statues.
+- 3 new themed room fills:
+  - "Minesweeper": contains buried land mines and engravings which denote how many mines there are adjacent to that spot.
+  - "Monster sauna": steam vortices, fog clouds, clouds of steam, towels, and a few random monsters
+  - "Scattered gems": contains a number of gems (but no rocks or gray stones) strewn about
+- 7 new themed rooms:
+  - "The Casque of Amontillado": contains a walled-off closet in which an unfortunate has been imprisoned until their death
+  - "Triple Rhombus V2": three rhombi connected in a horizontal row.
+Eligible for random fills.
+  - "Spikes": three upward pointing connected triangles.
+Eligible for random fills.
+  - "Pennants": three downward pointing connected triangles.
+Eligible for random fills.
+  - "Wizard study": a disconnected 3x3 vault-like room containing some spellbooks, scrolls, other magic items, and a teleportation trap.
+  - "Ring, medium": a circular 1-space-wide ring.
+Eligible for random fills.
+  - "Ring, large": a larger version of the above circular ring.

 ### Interface changes